 Steamed broccoli is an easy method to cook broccoli perfectly every time.
-In this post, we’ll teach you how to steam broccoli in the microwave and on the stove-top.
+In this post, we’ll teach you how to steam broccoli in the microwave and on the stove-top in order to get that bright green, tender, NOT mushy broccoli.

 What You Need to Make Steamed Broccoli